-Many patients visit Dr. Fernando Garcia at his Tijuana practice because he provides ample information with regard to all bariatric procedures.
+Many patients visit Tijuana Bariatrics because we provide in-depth information with regard to all bariatric procedures.

 With this in mind, we'd like to take this opportunity to answer some of the most common questions that patients have about gastric sleeve surgery (sleeve gastrectomy).

 What is gastric sleeve surgery?

 Gastric sleeve surgery is a bariatric procedure that involves making a person's stomach smaller.
 This helps reduce sensations of hunger while also limiting the amount of calories that a patient consumes.
 This will result in safe and healthy weight loss.

 Who is a good candidate for gastric sleeve surgery?

 Good candidates for gastric sleeve surgery include people who are obese and morbidly obese, generally with a BMI greater than 40.
 They should have tried losing weight through normal means but have found that they are unable to achieve a healthier BMI.
 Patients who are at risk for heart disease or suffer from diabetes are good candidates for the procedure.

 What are the benefits of gastric sleeve surgery?

 The benefits of gastric sleeve surgery include the following: